1300 241 141

 • Excluded

-• Modern, comfortable, air-conditioned vehicle
+• Private air-conditioned vehicle

-• Pre-dawn cruise on day 2
+• Pre-dawn Daintree River wildlife cruise

-• Photography support
+• Photography support and field guidance

 • Domestic or international airfares